 How to make chile de árbol hot sauce ( + tips)

-Transfer the chiles to a blender.
-Add 1/4 cup of the cooking liquid, the vinegar, garlic, and salt, and pulse until smooth.
-At this point, if you wish, you can strain the hot sauce using a fine sieve, otherwise, serve it as is or refrigerate for later.
+4. Transfer the chiles to a blender along with the vinegar, 1/4 cup of water, garlic, and salt and pulse until smooth.
+If desired, add additional water by the tablespoon, to dilute.
+If you did not use a high-powered blender you may wish to strain the hot sauce with a fine sieve otherwise, you may serve it immediately or refrigerate it for later.

 How to store